 - 1. Submission of an official transcript indicating an earned bachelor's degree with a minimum overall grade point average of 2.75 or a master's or higher degree with a grade point average of at least 3.0.
 This grade point average must be documented on the official transcript of the degree granting institution and must be the grade point average that was used as the basis for granting the degree, not a grade point average that includes post-degree courses.
 An applicant who does not have a cumulative GPA of 2.75, but has a cumulative GPA of at least 2.0, may seek conditional admission to the MAT program by obtaining the alternate score on the Alabama prescribed Praxis subject-area test.
 The only tests and scores accepted are those listed on the Alternate Score Requirements document.
 This exception relates only to the admission GPA.
 All other admission requirements must be met. - 2.
-Submission of an official report reflecting a passing score on all sections of the Alabama Educator Certification Assessment Program (AECAP) Praxis I CORE Academic Skills Test. - 3.
-An official test score report reflecting a combined score of 300 on the verbal and quantitative subtests of the Graduate Record Examination, including a minimum of 150 on the verbal subtest, or a minimum scaled score of 400 on the Miller Analogies Test.
-Test scores must be less than five years old. - 4.
-Students in early childhood and elementary education must have completed general studies undergraduate course work equaling at least 12 semester hours in each of the following areas: English language arts, mathematics, social science and science.
-Only grades of "C-" or better are accepted to meet the admission requirements.

-- A. Secondary English Language Arts program teaching field requirements: Applicants must have completed an undergraduate academic major or have completed coursework equivalent to an undergraduate academic major (32 semester hours in appropriate course work with at least 19 semester hours in upper-division course work) in one academic area (English, drama/theater, journalism, reading or speech).
+Students in elementary education must have completed general studies undergraduate course work equaling at least 12 semester hours in each of the following areas: English language arts, mathematics, social science and science.
+Only grades of "C-" or better are accepted to meet the admission requirements. - A. Secondary English Language Arts program teaching field requirements: Applicants must have completed an undergraduate academic major or have completed coursework equivalent to an undergraduate academic major (32 semester hours in appropriate course work with at least 19 semester hours in upper-division course work) in one academic area (English, drama/theater, journalism, reading or speech).
 Only grades of "C-" or better are used to meet the admission requirements. - B. Secondary General Social Science program teaching field requirements: Applicants must have completed an undergraduate academic major or have completed coursework equivalent to an undergraduate academic major (32 semester hours in appropriate course work with at least 19 semester hours in upper-division coursework) in one social science area (economics, geography, history and political science).
 Only grades of "C-" or better are used to meet the admission requirements. - C. Secondary History program teaching field requirements: 32 semester hours of undergraduate coursework in history.
 At least 19 semester hours of the above required hours must be in upper-division work.
 Only grades of "C-" or better are used to meet the admission requirements.